 Skip to main content

 When a retrospective is created from a template that contains AI blocks, those sections generate automatically.
 You can also add AI blocks to any document yourself.
-Either way, every block stays live — you can regenerate, edit, convert, comment, and rate it.
-This page covers both.
-For everything else about the editor — formatting, data blocks, Liquid, and collaboration — see Using the Retrospective Editor.
+For everything else about the editor, including formatting, data blocks, Liquid, and collaboration, see Using the Retrospective Editor.

 1